freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/9-billion-names-of-god-the-integer.md

 ---

 ## Description

 <section id='description'>

-This task is a variation of the <a href='https://en.wikipedia.org/wiki/The Nine Billion Names of God#Plot_summary' title='wp: The Nine Billion Names of God#Plot_summary' target='_blank'>short story by Arthur C. Clarke</a>.
+This task is a variation of the [short story by Arthur C. Clarke](<https://en.wikipedia.org/wiki/The Nine Billion Names of God#Plot_summary> "wp: The Nine Billion Names of God#Plot_summary").

 (Solvers should be aware of the consequences of completing this task.)

 In detail, to specify what is meant by a "name":

 <ul>
   <li>The integer 1 has 1 name "1".</li>
   <li>The integer 2 has 2 names "1+1" and "2".</li>